ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 #### Model configuration

-This section tells _Payu_ which driver to use for the main model configuration (`access-om2`) and the location of all inputs that are common to all its [model components].
+This section tells _payu_ which driver to use for the main model configuration (`access-om2`) and the location of all inputs that are common to all its [model components].

 ```yaml
 name: common